-- 14.3.I.
-IMPORTANT EXERCISE (COROLLARY TO EXERCISE 14.3.E: PUSHFORWARDS OF QUASICOHERENT SHEAVES ARE QUASICOHERENT IN NON-PATHOLOGICAL CIRCUMSTANCES).
-Suppose $\pi: X \to Y$ is a quasicompact quasiseparated morphism, and $\mathcal F$ is a quasicoherent sheaf on X. Show that $\pi\mathcal F$ is a quasicoherent sheaf on Y. - 14.3.4.
+14.3.I.
+IMPORTANT EXERCISE (COROLLARY TO EXERCISE 14.3.E: PUSHFORWARDS OF QUASICOHERENT SHEAVES ARE QUASICOHERENT IN NON-PATHOLOGICAL CIR-CUMSTANCES).
+Suppose $\pi : X \to Y$ is a quasicompact quasiseparated morphism, and \mathcal{F} is a quasicoherent sheaf on X. Show that $\pi\mathcal{F}$ is a quasicoherent sheaf on Y.

+14.3.4.
 Grothendieck topologies.
-The distinguished affine base isn't a topology in the usual sense the union of two affine sets isn't necessarily affine, for example.
-It is however a first new example of a generalization of a topology the notion of a site or a Grothendieck topology.
+The distinguished affine base isn't a topology in the usual sense - the union of two affine sets isn't necessarily affine, for example.
+It is however a first new example of a generalization of a topology - the notion of a site or a Grothendieck topology.
 We give the definition to satisfy the curious, but we certainly won't use this notion.
 (For a clean statement, see [Stacks, 00VH]; this is intended only as motivation.)
 The idea is that we should abstract away only those notions we need to define sheaves.
 We need the notion of open set, but it turns out that we won't even need an underling set, i.e. we won't even need the notion of points!
 Let's think through how little we need.
-For our discussion of sheaves to work, we needed to know what the open sets were, and what the (allowed) inclusions were, and these should "behave well", and in particular the data of the open sets and inclusions should form a category.
+For our discussion of sheaves to work, we needed to know what the open sets were, and what the (allowed) inclusions were, and these should form a category.
 (For example, the composition of an allowed inclusion with another allowed inclusion should be an allowed inclusion - in the distinguished affine base, a distinguished open set of a distinguished open set is a distinguished open set.)
 So we just require the data of this category.
 At this point, we can already define presheaf (as just a contravariant functor from this category of "open sets").
 We saw this idea earlier in Exercise 3.2.A.

 In order to extend this definition to that of a sheaf, we need to know more information.
 We want two open subsets of an open set to intersect in an open set, so we want the category to be closed under fiber products (cf. Exercise 2.3.N).
 For the identity and gluability axioms, we need to know when some open sets cover another, so we also remember this as part of the data of a Grothendieck topology.
 This data of the coverings satisfy some obvious properties.
 Every open set covers itself (i.e. the identity map in the category of open sets is a covering).
-Coverings pull back: if we have a map $Y \to X$, then any cover of X pulls back to a cover of Y. Finally, a cover of a cover should be a cover.
-Such data (satisfying these axioms) is called a Grothendieck topology or a site.
-We can define the notion of a sheaf on a Grothendieck topology in the usual way, with no change.
+Coverings pull back: if we have a map $Y \rightarrow X$, then any cover of X pulls back to a cover of Y. Finally, a cover of a cover should be a cover.
+Such data (satisfying these axioms) is called a Grothendieck topology in the usual way, with no change.
 A topos is a scary name for a category of sheaves on a Grothendieck topology.